Skip to main content

 Published: June 23, 2026

-An AI agent is a piece of software that can perceive its environment, make decisions, take action, and reach a goal without you guiding every step.
+An AI agent is software that perceives its environment, reasons about what action to take, and pursues a goal across multiple steps without you guiding every one.
 It is goal-driven and proactive, not reactive.

-By contrast, an AI assistant waits for instructions and then executes.
+By contrast, an AI agent waits for instructions and then executes.
 You tell it what to do.
 It does it.

 1. Intempt Blu Super Agent